Kagome chiral spin liquid in transition metal dichalcogenide moir\'e bilayers

+The values of the resulting spin interactions in WSe$_2$/WS$_2$ as a function of twist angle for different values of $\varepsilon$ are shown in Fig.~\ref{fig:Js_eps}.
+Generally, the magnitudes of the coefficients are distributed as expected with $|J_1| > |J_2| > |J_3| > |J_3'|$.
+As discussed above, $J_1$ turns negative and we obtain a ferromagnetic model for larger $\varepsilon$ and/or twist angle while $J_2$ and $J_3$ always stay positive and $J_3'$ negative.
 The relevant energy scale for the spin physics we consider is given by the nearest-neighbor exchange constant $J_1$ which is rather small due the large length scale in moir\'e systems.
-For the value of $U/t_1=75$ we chose in Fig.~\ref{fig:Phase_Diagram}(a), our estimates lead to $J_1 \approx 0.03$ meV corresponding to $\sim 350$ mK.
-This therefore severely challenges experimental detection of the exotic spin phases.
+For the value of $U/t_1=75$ in Fig.~\ref{fig:Phase_Diagram}(a), our estimates lead to $J_1 \approx 0.03$ meV corresponding to $\approx 350$~mK which severely challenges experimental detection of the exotic spin phases.
 It has been proposed that magnetic order can be diagnosed by the splitting of exciton resonances~\cite{Gomez2022}.
 Further promising techniques include magnetic resonance force microscopy (MRFM)~\cite{Kazakova:MRFM2019}, spin-polarized scanning tunnel microscopy (STM)~\cite{Wiessendanger:2009sp-stm}, and nitrogen vacancy (NV) centers~\cite{Chatterjee2019}.
 The detection of spin liquids beyond the absence of magnetic order is even more challenging.
-One possible approach is to use the optical access to the spin degree of freedom in TMDs due to spin-valley locking~\cite{Di2012,Mak2012}.
-This may allow for the dynamical detection of the time-reversal symmetry breaking or quantized spin Hall conductivity of the CSL.
+One possible approach is to use the optical access to the spin degree of freedom in TMDs due to spin-valley locking~\cite{Di2012,Mak2012} which may allow for the dynamical detection of the time-reversal symmetry breaking or quantized spin Hall conductivity of the CSL.
+Recently, magneto-optical Faraday rotation was proposed to detect the CSL in the triangular lattice Hubbard model~\cite{Banerjee2023,Szasz2020}.

 \textit{Conclusion.---}We have demonstrated that a variety of magnetic phases can be realized in an effective spin model on the kagome lattice which describes TMD bilayers at a filling of 3/4 holes or electrons.
-In particular, the chiral spin liquid as well as the kagome spin liquid can emerge for experimentally realistic parameters, in addition to the magnetically ordered $q=(0,0)^\ast$, $\sqrt{3}\times\sqrt{3}$, VBC, cuboc1$^\ast$, cuboc2$^\ast$ and ferromagnetic phases.
+In particular, the chiral spin liquid as well as the kagome spin liquid can emerge for experimentally realistic parameters, in addition to several magnetically ordered phases.
 Moreover, the tunability of TMD moir\'e systems allows for a systematic search of elusive spin liquid physics, and as such it opens up a promising new direction in the search of highly entangled quantum matter.
+Apart from our approach, two additional proposals for a kagome charge arrangement in twisted TMD bilayers have recently been put forward whose spin physics has yet to be investigated~\cite{Claassen2022,Reddy2023}.